New Book to celebrate International Day of Peace

 About the Author:

-Kiran Java is studying Preventive Conservation at the Bhandarkar Oriental Research Institute and has attended the Preventive Conservation of Paintings workshop at the Indira Gandhi National Centre for the Arts (IGNCA) in 2025.
+Kiran Java has participated in the Preventive Conservation of Paintings workshop by the Indian National Trust for Art and Heritage (INTACH) in 2025 and is studying Preventive Conservation at the Bhandarkar Oriental Research Institute.
 She is a member of the Indian Association for the Study of Conservation of Cultural Property (IASC) and is passionate about raising awareness on preventive conservation.
 With a Masters degree in Mass Communication and Journalism, Kiran is skilled at sharing complex preservation conservation concepts in an accessible way.
 She is currently on a mission to write a series of articles to help collectors protect and preserve their cherished collections.